Should You Bug In or Bug Out? What to Know

 Too Many Uncertainties

-Having to live as a refugee in a different environment with very few resources is sure to cause an insurmountable amount of stress when you’re faced with so many unknowns.
-Especially when you begin to run low on supplies or realize that your current bug-out location is no longer deemed safe.
+Having to live as a refugee in a different environment with very few resources is sure to cause an insurmountable amount of stress.
+You’ll be faced with so many unknowns, even if you have a bug-out bag for each family member or a survival kit for the whole family.
+Especially when you run low on supplies or realize your current bug-out location is no longer safe.

-Having to worry about the next place your family will rest for the night or where you will find your next meal and clean water can make you desperate.
-Once you’ve become desperate, that’s when you’re more susceptible to making deadly mistakes.
+Worrying about the next place your family will rest for the night or where you’ll find your next meal and clean water can make you desperate.
+Once you’ve become desperate, you’re more susceptible to making deadly mistakes.

 Requires Survival Skills

-Bugging out will prove that much harder to do for those who lack basic survival skills, and most people don’t have them.
-Not only will you need these skills to survive, but you may also need to be at a higher level of fitness to perform certain difficult tasks.
+Bugging out will prove that much harder for those lacking basic survival skills, and most people don’t have them.
+Most of us have a first aid kit, but we may not know how to use all the supplies.
+Not only will you need these skills to survive, but you may also need to be at a higher fitness level to perform specific complex tasks.

 Final Word

-Bugging out should always be your last resort when you’re facing an emergency, but there may come a time that your home no longer offers your family comfort and security and forces your hand.
+Bugging out should always be your last resort when facing an emergency, but there may come a time when your home no longer offers your family comfort and security and you’re forced to evacuate.
+A well-thought-out emergency plan takes time and needed resources.
+You also need to practice to make sure all family members know what’s expected and how to contribute.
+The mobility of each family member needs to be considered, especially if you have young members or those with unique needs.

-Determining whether to bug in or bug out has a lot to do with the emergency you are facing, your family circumstances, along with any useful information you’ve been given ahead of time.
+Determining whether to bug in or bug out depends on the emergency you are facing, your family circumstances, and any useful information you’ve been given ahead of time.
 Making wise decisions on a timely basis that prove best for you and your family will be critical.
 May God Bless this world, Linda.

 Copyright Images: Grey Craftsman House Deposit photos_9583334_s-2019